 - But Jesus proclaims the coming kingdom of God as prevenient grace to the poor and sinners.

-early 17th century: from Latin praevenient- 'coming before', from the verb praevenire, from prae 'before' + venire 'come'.
+Early 17th century: from Latin praevenient- 'coming before', from the verb praevenire, from prae 'before' + venire 'come'.

 Definition of prevenient in:

-- The US English dictionary
+- US English dictionary

 What do you find interesting about this word or phrase?